jduffey1990/wsapp-users/README.md

-# 👤 Brandora Users Microservice
+# 👤 Mozaiq Users Microservice

-This microservice handles all user-related functionality for the Brandora app, including authentication, account creation, and user data management.
+This microservice handles all user-related functionality for the Mozaiq app, including authentication, account creation, and user data management.
 Built with Node.js, TypeScript, MongoDB, and Hapi.

 ---